nikhilsbhat/gocd-cli/README.md

 ### Note

-* The command `gocd-cli pipeline validate-syntax` would use GoCD's plugin binary to validate the pipeline syntax.
+* The `gocd-cli pipeline validate-syntax` command utilizes GoCD's plugin binary to validate the syntax of the pipeline.
-* Since the plugins are jars, it is expected to have Java installed, on the machine from which the command would be executed.
+* As the plugins are in JAR format, Java installation is required on the machine where the command will be executed.